 The growing role of computing and software.
 The need for software engineering and professionalism.

 3. Computer system appreciation - 2 Lectures

 Introduction to the basic computer organisation.
 Emphasis is placed on the relationships between hardware, architecture and software, with reference to the computer systems at Aberystwyth.
 Using the computing facilities at Aberystwyth.

 Software crisis, abstraction, algorithms and programs.
-The design of algorithms, object oriented programming and an introduction to Java.
+The design of algorithms, object oriented programming, and an introduction to Java.
 Programming constructs, expressions, primitive types, classes and objects.
 Information hiding.
-Further object oriented design; inheritance.
-Robust programs; exceptions.
+Further object oriented design - inheritance.

 Techniques and aids for error detection.